Xintong1122/geospatial_harvard/README.md

 ## Data Description

 ### Meta Data Infomation
-The dataset used in this study was developed by the Global Land Analysis & Discovery (GLAD) lab at the University of Maryland.
+The dataset used in our study was developed by the Global Land Analysis & Discovery (GLAD) lab at the University of Maryland.
 It utilizes NASA GEDI lidar measurements and Landsat time-series data to assess global tree cover gain from 2000 to 2020.
 The data has a resolution of 30 × 30 meters, providing detailed information on a global scale.
 Data Sources from Global Forest Watch: https://www.globalforestwatch.org/dashboards/global/

 ### Data Dictionary